berkay-onder/ELMoForManyLangs/README.md

     --input_format conll \
     --input /path/to/your/input \
     --model /path/to/your/model \
-    --output_ave /path/to/your/output
+    --output_prefix /path/to/your/output \
+    --output_format hdf5 \
+    --output_layer -1
 ```

 It will dump an hdf5 encoded `dict` onto the disk, where the key is `'\t'` separated
 words in the sentence and the value is it's 3-layer averaged ELMo representation.
-You can also dump the first layer using the `--output_lstm` option.
+You can also dump the cnn encoded word with `--output_layer 0`,
+the first layer of the LsTM with `--output_layer 1` and the second layer
+of the LSTM with `--output_layer 2`.
 We are actively changing the interface to make it more adapted to the
 AllenNLP ELMo and more programmatically friendly.